 Who Should Attend:

 Designed for users who would like to become productive fast, the advanced course offers hands-on experience on the use of SOLIDWORKS Simulation Dynamics modules.
-The one-day course provides an overview on a wide range of dynamic analysis topics.

 - Attended SOLIDWORKS Simulation

 - Knowledge of basic principles in Vibrations is strongly recommended, but not required.